How are your flower photography skills?

-Well, that image started way before the photographer picked up a camera.
-It was created from a love of nature and an awareness of the miracles that live in the garden.
+Well, beautiful images started way before a photographer picks up a camera.
+They're created from a deep love of nature and an awareness of the miracles that live in the garden.

 Mindfulness is a significant element of a stunning photograph ... being completely present in the moment with an appreciation and awe for what we encounter through the lens.